brent-stone/CAN_Reverse_Engineering/README.md

   * Make sure you read the comments about the expected folder structure!

 * Folder 3: **R Scripts**
-  * The R scripts require the [rEDM](https://cran.r-project.org/web/packages/rEDM/vignettes/rEDM-tutorial.html) package.
+  * The R scripts require the [rEDM](https://CRAN.R-project.org/package=rEDM) package.
 Look for commands_list.txt for a sequential series of R commands.
+For more information about EDM, see U.C.
+San Diego's Sugihara Lab homepage: https://deepeco.ucsd.edu/.

   * The folders "city" and "home" include .csv files of engine RPM, brake pressure, and vehicle speed time series during different driving conditions.
 Each folder includes a "commands_list_####.txt" file for copy-paste R commands to analyze this data using the rEDM package.